Life Events - Prospective University of Michigan Employee

 - Computer Account.
 Each staff member has a computer account with a monthly allotment for its use.
 Contact the ITS Accounts Office for more information.

 - Athletic Tickets.
-Season athletic tickets for football, basketball and hockey can be purchased by payroll deduction.
 Contact the U-M Athletics Ticket Office for more information.

 The University of Michigan in its sole discretion may modify, amend, or terminate the benefits provided with respect to any individual receiving benefits, including active employees, retirees, and their dependents.
 Although the university has elected to provide these benefits this year, no individual has a vested right to any of the benefits provided.
 Nothing in these materials gives any individual the right to continued benefits beyond the time the university modifies, amends, or terminates the benefit.
 Anyone seeking or accepting any of the benefits provided will be deemed to have accepted the terms of the benefits programs and the university's right to modify, amend or terminate them.